Ayms/bitcoin-transactions/README.md

 And this does not help the network since even if you succeed to sync from home most likely you will run a non efficient full node

-<b>In addition many people lost everything by using malware wallets trying to get their 'free' coins, and apparently there are some common misunderstanding with the addresses format, please see the [Claiming your coins (BCH, BTG, BCD) - Adresses and getting "free" coins](https://github.com/Ayms/bitcoin-transactions#claiming-your-coins-bchbtgbcd---addresses-and-getting-free-coins)</b>
+<b>In addition many people lost everything by using malware wallets trying to get their 'free' coins, and apparently there are some common misunderstanding with the addresses format, please see the [Claiming your coins (BCH, BTG, BCD,CDY) - Adresses and getting "free" coins](https://github.com/Ayms/bitcoin-transactions#claiming-your-coins-bchbtgbcdcdy---addresses-and-getting-free-coins)</b>

 And finally, if you succeeded to sync you can prune after but you still need to run constantly the bitcoin software